-We arrive at the Roman ruin where we hire a local guide, and head out under a hot sun and a pale blue sky with just enough wispy clouds to offer a contrast to the nearly 104 acres of ruins we were about to view.
+We leave the parking lot and walk across an expansive concrete plaza – designed no doubt to gather large groups together for orientation before heading out onto the site.
+We hire a local guide, who is dressed in a long, loose, lime-green caftan over jeans and sandals, and a conical straw hat of a style I had seen older people wear on the outskirts of town.
+We head out under hot sun and a pale blue sky that has just enough wispy clouds to offer a contrast to the nearly 104 acres of ruins we are about to view.

+We see the the remains of a bathing pool.
 Our guide points out a ‘jacuzzi’ – a large flat pool with a center stonework carved into backrests that would accommodate 10 people.
-It served as a social center in the same way that the Turkish hammams did during the Ottoman period.
-The water for the jacuzzi was heated by underground pipes which ran under the ovens in the nearby bakery.
-Talk about architectural multi-tasking …
+It served as a social center in the same way that hammams did in Turkey during the Ottoman period.
+Our guide tells us that the water for the jacuzzi was heated by underground pipes that ran under the ovens in the nearby bakery (shown at lower right).
+Talk about architectural multi-tasking!

-Here is the imposing Triumphal Arch of Caracella, built in 217 AD by the town council to thank the emperor for granting them tax exempt status.
+Here is the imposing Triumphal Arch of Caracella, built in 217 AD by the town council in honor of Emperor Caracalla and his mother Julia Domina as a thank you for granting the townspeople Roman citizenship and tax exempt status.
 It’s a popular place for photo ops, although some too-adventurous tourists are climbing up the gate, and getting yelled at (understandably) by the guides…